 The 20th Arrondissement is the easternmost district of Paris (if you ignore Bois de Vincennes, that hangs off the right side of the 12th).
-It's a sprawling, sort of patchwork kind of place that's an administrative district, not really a natural geographic entity.
-It all makes sense when you realize that the 20th was created in 1860 during Napoleon III's renovation and expansion of Paris.
+It's a sprawling, patchwork sort of place that's an administrative district, not really a natural geographic entity.
+It all makes sense when you realize that the 20th was cobbled together in 1860 from land and villages that were outside the then city limits.

 • January... |